 Pasture-raised hens, on the other hand, usually come from smaller farms or companies.
 And while there are no set standards, these hens usually live outdoors and eat a more “natural” diet (think seeds and bugs).

 And then there’s organic.
-Any carton carrying the USDA Organic seal should come from free-range hens with access to the outdoors and sunlight.
-So, while cage-free and free-range (or organic) eggs are still better than factory-farmed, pasture-raised eggs are better than both.
+Any carton carrying the USDA Organic seal should come from free-range hens raised on organic feed with access to the outdoors and sunlight.
+So, while cage-free and free-range (or organic) eggs are better than factory-farmed, pasture-raised eggs are better than both.

-The other dark side of industrial production: the lack of humane practices.
-There are three practices that many industrial egg producers still use which you should be aware of:
+There are three practices that many industrial egg producers still use:

 - Beak cutting: to ensure birds don’t peck at each other in confined spaces